DDoS/GBAiD/README.md

 Mario Kart exhibits some light graphical glitches due problems with timings in the graphics (this also affects the world map in LoZ).

-Optimization isn't complete, but the emulator works fine at 60FPS on my 2.66GHz dual core i7 (4GB RAM), using just under 50% CPU.
-Most of this usage comes from the graphics, which still need optimization.
+The emulator uses just under 50% CPU on my 2.66GHz dual core i7 (4GB RAM), at 60 FPS.

 ## Building ##

 ### Dependencies ###

-GBAiD uses [SDL2](https://www.libsdl.org/) for input, OpenGL graphics, sound (eventually) and controller support (planned).
+GBAiD uses [SDL2](https://www.libsdl.org/) for input, OpenGL graphics, sound (eventually) and controller support.

 - SDL 2.0.3 or greater is required
 - OpenGL 2.0 or greater is required